|The Frankfurt-Tipp rating:|

-"Ein Lied für Nour" tells the true story of Mohammed Assaf, who as a Palestinian made his way into the Arab version of "Germany seeks the Superstar" and in a stirring finale even emerged as the winner.
-Even if the ending is already known (which it would be even if it wasn't a true story, as the whole thing is already predictably staged), this doesn't harm the entertainment value of the drama in the least.
-Because "Ein Lied für Nour" lives from the emotional power of its story and from the good actors.
-This becomes especially clear in the first part of the movie, in which little Mohammed and his sister are the focus of attention.
-The children play really well and their desperate attempts to become successful musicians are charming, humorous and moving.
+A Song for Nour tells the true story of Mohammed Assaf, who as a Palestinian made his way into the Arab version of Deutschland sucht den Superstar and even emerged victorious in a stirring final.
+Even though the ending is already known (which it would be even if it wasn't a true story, as the whole thing is already staged in an overly predictable manner), this doesn't detract from the drama's entertainment value in the slightest.
+Because A Song for Nour lives from the emotional power of its story and from the good actors.
+This is especially evident in the first part of the film, which focuses on little Mohammed and his sister.
+The children play really well and their desperate attempts to become successful musicians are charming, humorous and movingly realised.

-The second half, which shows the older Mohammed applying for the casting via Skype and then taking on the dangerous journey to Cairo to follow his dream, can no longer quite reach the emotionality of the first half.
-The staging - even if it follows a true story - seems a little too thick for that.
-Nevertheless, the whole thing works very well and gives you really nice goose pimples, especially at the finale.
-And if you also get the real pictures of what triggered Mohammed's final song in his home country, then the movie also gets a relevance that you might not have granted it before.
+The second half, which shows the older Mohammed applying for the audition via Skype and then making the perilous journey to Cairo to follow his dream, can't quite match the emotionality of the first half.
+For that the production - even if it follows a true story - seems a bit too thick.
+Nevertheless, the whole thing works very well and especially the finale gives you really nice goosebumps.
+And when you're shown the real images of what Mohammed's final song triggered in his homeland, the film also takes on a relevance that you might not have given it before.